dedeSkar/WebSecCheck/README.md

 ## Ongoing Improvements

 - [ ] Integrate a total of seven scanners for broader coverage.
 - [ ] Add detailed comments throughout the code for clarity.
+- [ ] Integrate ability to search in Malware list if website is flagged
 - [ ] Present the gathered data in a user-friendly format for non-technical audiences.
 - [ ] Automatically forward the retrieved information to AI for an insightful summary of results.